Updated: Nov 11, 2020

 You are doing it knowing that you aren’t alone.
 This isn’t even about your own strength.

-Standing back up shows that you believe Him when He says He will fight with you, and you trust Him enough to not give up.
+Standing back up shows that you believe Him when He says He will fight for you, and you trust Him enough to not give up.

 It’s not always pretty.
 In fact it’s usually not.